 The advent of highly componentized applications and CI/CD -- or rapid development -- raised two important points in this integration:

-The logical solution for both of these challenges is to center both development and operations on a shared repository -- a single source of truth that guides all development and operations activities individually and connects them through a pipeline.
+The logical solution for both of these challenges is to center both development and operations on a shared repository -- a single source of truth that guides all development and operations activities individually and connects them through a pipeline, and provides an audit trail as well.
 The Git repository has been the dominant choice to store version-controlled code; many organizations began to build an enhanced set of development tools and practices around Git.
 To build a similar IT operations practice centered on Git, and to pipeline the two together based on Git exchanges, is a clear choice.
 This is how GitOps was born.

 Overarching differences in GitOps vs. DevOps